tarateel/Sprint-Challenge-Authentication/README.md

 - [ ] What is the purpose of using _sessions_?

+A session is a way to store information (in variables) to be used across multiple pages.

 - [ ] What does bcrypt do to help us store passwords in a secure manner.

+Bcrypt hashes (obfuscates) passwords with salts (random data added to the hashed password).

 - [ ] What does bcrypt do to slow down attackers?

+Bcrypt's features of password hashing, implementing salts, and accumulative hashing rounds slow down attacks by reducing the number of passwords by second an attacker could hash when crafting a dictionary attack.

 - [ ] What are the three parts of the JSON Web Token?
+Header, payload, and signature

 ## Minimum Viable Product